-4. SPECIFIC TAILINGS CLOSURE AND LANDSCAPE PERFORMANCE ISSUES often straightforward to reclaim and perform well, as do tailings sand beaches.
+4. SPECIFIC TAILINGS CLOSURE AND LANDSCAPE PERFORMANCE ISSUES

+Tailings facilities typically have several components, with some attributes easier to reclaim than others.
+Dams constructed of clean rockfill or borrow are often straightforward to reclaim and perform well, as do tailings sand beaches.
 However, tailings facilities typically present several challenges for closure and reclamation: